jwang1122/java/huaxia/homeworks/loopHW4.md

-* Write a Java program to construct the following pattern, using a nested for loop.
+* Write a program to construct the following pattern, using a nested for loop.

 Expected Output:
 *